umaxtu/kOS-Sublime/README.md

 Outdated!
 =========

-Please see https://github.com/KSP-KOS/EditorTools for much more up-to-date version.
-Atom highlighting should work as-is with Sublime, as long as it is converted to plist format.
+Please see https://github.com/KSP-KOS/EditorTools for much more up-to-date and better version.
+As such, I won't maintain this anymore.

 kOS-Sublime
 ===========